-Mr. DePuy has also established himself as a presence on the concert stage, where highlights of recent seasons include performances of Bach’s St. John Passion, St. Matthew Passion, Easter Oratorio, and Mass in B Minor, Handel’s Israel in Egypt, Mozart’s Requiem, Solemn Vespers, and Coronation Mass, Schubert’s Mass in G, Haydn’s Seven Last Words, Rachmaninoff’s All Night Vigil, Stravinsky’s Mass, Buxtehude’s Membra Jesu Nostri, and the Evangelist in Bach’s Christmas Oratorio, and the title role in Handel's Judas Maccabaeus.
+Mr. DePuy has also established himself as a presence on the concert stage, where highlights of recent seasons include performances of Bach’s St. John Passion, St. Matthew Passion, Easter Oratorio, and Mass in B Minor, Handel’s Israel in Egypt and Messiah, Mozart’s Requiem, Solemn Vespers, and Coronation Mass, Schubert’s Mass in G, Haydn’s Seven Last Words, Rachmaninoff’s All Night Vigil, Stravinsky’s Mass, Buxtehude’s Membra Jesu Nostri, Charpentier’s Messe de Minuit, the Evangelist in Bach’s Christmas Oratorio, and the title role in Handel's Judas Maccabaeus.

 A native of Rochester, NY, Ethan earned degrees in voice and opera performance from SUNY Fredonia and Arizona State University.